 Pvt.
 Donald Andrew Dettmer was the son of William E. Dettmer and Henrietta Candenon-Dettmer and was born on March 29, 1919, in Chicago, Illinois.
 With his two brothers and sister, he grew up on 403 Harrison Street in Lombard, Illinois, and graduated from Glenbard High School.
 After high school, he worked at Sloan Valve Company, in Chicago

-Donald joined the Illinois National Guard in July 1940.
-In November 1940, he traveled to Fort Knox, Kentucky, for a year of training.
-His National Guard company was designated B Company, 192nd Tank Battalion.
+The Selective Service Act went into effect on October 16, 1940, and Donald registered for the draft and named his mother as his contact person.
+Knowing he was going to be drafted, Donald joined the Illinois National Guard in Maywood, Illinois.
+In November 1940, he traveled to Fort Knox, Kentucky, for a year of training when his National Guard company was designated B Company, 192nd Tank Battalion.

 Over different train routes, the companies of the battalion traveled to Ft.
 Mason in San Francisco, California, where they boarded the ferry, the U.S.A.T.
 General Frank M. Coxe, and were taken to Ft.
 MacDowell on Angel Island.
 On the island, the battalion’s medical detachment gave physicals and inoculations to the soldiers.
 Those found to have minor medical conditions were held back for treatment and scheduled to rejoin the battalion at a later date.
 Some men were simply replaced.

 The 192nd boarded onto the U.S.A.T.
 Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
 The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd and had a two-day layover, so the soldiers were given shore leave so they could see the island.